 What are Kanban cards?

+What is a Kanban card?
 On a Kanban board, Kanban cards represent individual tasks teams need to complete for one project.
 The information contained on the card includes the name of the task and important details like what type of task it is (for example, a website project will have user-experience tasks and design tasks) and who owns it.
 Kanban cards are placed under status categories.
 The most basic status categories are “To Do”, “In Progress”, and “Complete”, but statuses may vary project to project.